marcdlc-cs/marcdlc-cs.github.io/_pages/projects/networksec/ssh.md

 {:toc}

 ## Scenario
-In this Packet Tracer Lab, I will enable SSH access between two Cisco router devices.
+In this Packet Tracer lab, I will enable SSH access between two Cisco router devices.
 SSH stands for Secure Shell.
 It's a protocol that allows for secure remote access and communication between two devices over a network.
 SSH is important in cybersecurity because it provides several key benefits:

 - **Encryption**: SSH encrypts all data transmitted during a session, making it unreadable to anyone snooping on the network.
 This protects sensitive information like passwords and commands.
 - **Strong Authentication**: SSH offers multiple authentication methods, including passwords and public key cryptography.
 This makes it more difficult for unauthorized users to gain access to the system.